🚫 DO NOT come if you are on antibiotics for any reason. The course of antibiotics should be done by the time of your appointment.

 .

-3. TEST your blood sugar before you come to the office and bring results.
+- TEST your blood sugar before you come to the office.
+Bring and tell staff results.

 .